sergeyh510-alt/Weather-ETL-Pipeline/README.md

 GROUP BY DATE(timestamp_utc)
 ORDER BY date DESC;

--- Статистика по источникам данных
+-- Statistics by data source
 SELECT
     data_source,
     COUNT(*) as total,